IntelliTect/Coalesce/docs/pages/stacks/ko/client/external-view-model.rst

 Base Members
 ============

-    The TypeScript ViewModels for external types do not have a common base class, and do not have any of the behaviors or convenience properties that the regular :ref:`TypeScriptViewModel` for database-mapped classes have.
+    The TypeScript ViewModels for external types do not have a common base class, and do not have any of the behaviors or convenience properties that the regular :ref:`TypeScriptViewModels` for database-mapped classes have.

 Model-Specific Members